Marc Grabanski, CEO & UI Developer of Frontend Masters

 • Creatine 5g

 Eat more vegetables!
-Here’s a picture of grilling recently where the only unhealthy thing on the grill is the bacon around the asparagus
+Hereā€™s a picture of grilling recently where the only unhealthy thing on the grill is the bacon around the asparagus

 Healthy Grilling

 I do not any special diet.
 No Keto, intermittent fast, or anything.
-The closest thing you could call me is Pescatarian, but I also eat Chicken.
+I prioritize protein and fiberā€¦ I do eat carbs but donā€™t focus on them.

 General Health

-• Sauna 4-5 days per week
+• Sauna 4-5 days per week (finishing with a cold plunge)

 • Brush and floss daily